 However tempting it may be, refrain from completing your child’s work for them.

-Homework is set to help teachers understand how much your child has understood about the subject and what they can complete independently.
+Homework is set to help teachers understand how much your child has understood the subject and what they can complete independently.

 Always keep calm and collected.

-It might become frustrating if you are trying to teach your child something and they do not seem to be grasping the concept but remember losing your patience will knock their self esteem and could also prevent them coming to you for help in the future.
+It might become frustrating if you are trying to teach your child something and they do not seem to be grasping the concept but remember losing your patience will knock their self-esteem and could also prevent them coming to you for help in the future.

 Allow yourself enough time to help your child with their work.